fjaschmoneit/multiphase-test-bench/docs/source/usage.rst

 >>> geom = mptb.createGeometry( 'rectangle', [0.4, 0.3] )
 >>> mesh = mptb.createMesh( geom, res=resolution )

-You first create or import a geometry using the ``mptb.createGeometry`` function:
+You first create or import a geometry using the  :py:func:`Manager.createGeometry` function:

-    .. autofunction:: Manager.createGeometry